ykdojo/poke/README.md

 The issue was that when Daft scales up processing, it creates multiple UDF instances that can run in parallel threads within the same process.
 If these instances try to initialize heavy ML models simultaneously, it causes race conditions.

-Our solution uses a thread-safe global model cache that ensures only one model is loaded per process, regardless of how many UDF instances Daft creates.
+My solution uses a thread-safe global model cache that ensures only one model is loaded per process, regardless of how many UDF instances Daft creates.

 [View the final working code →](generate_embeddings_daft_fixed.py)